-- Candidates for promotion will be discussed and assessed by those who hold the rank for which they are applying or a higher one.
+- 1. Candidates for promotion will be discussed and assessed by those who hold the rank for which they are applying or a higher one.
 The committee will consider any written comments provided by tenured Faculty members not on the committee solicited by the FC Chair. - 2.
-Promotion review to Professor requires that five letters from outside reviewers be added to the promotion file.
+Promotion review to Professor requires that letters from outside reviewers be added to the promotion file.
+The number of letters required is determined by the Faculty member's department.
 These letters are solicited by the unit administrator from names submitted by the candidate.
 The unit administrator may also solicit evaluations from external reviewers other than those named by the candidate but must inform the candidate of the persons contacted.
 The letters are included in the candidate's promotion file.
 If there are not enough Full Professors on the Promotion Committee to review a case for promotion to Full Professor, the Campus Dean should ask for approval to augment the Promotion Committee. - 3.
-The Faculty Council Chair, regardless of his/her rank, will summarize the recommendations from the Faculty who evaluated the candidates.
+For promotions to Associate Professor, the FC Chair, regardless of his/her rank, will summarize the recommendations from the Faculty who evaluated the candidates.
+For promotions to Full Professor, the chair of the Promotion Committee must be a Full Professor who will summarize the recommendations from Faculty who evaluated the candidates.